-The rush is on among marketers for nearly every company that ever measured anything (and many that never have) to claim they’ve got what it takes to provide the best single-view into all marketing data.
-We expect Google’s Universal Analytics, along with Google Tags and Attribution, to combine for even more influence than Google Analytics, as there are few entrenched mid-level players in the convergence space today as compared with the web analytics space when Google Analytics was launched.
+Marketers for nearly every company that ever measured anything (and many that never have) are rushing to claim they’ve got what it takes to provide the best single-view into all marketing data.
+We expect Google’s Universal Analytics, along with Google Tags and Attribution, to combine for even more influence than Google Analytics.
+There are few entrenched mid-level players in the convergence space today as compared with the web analytics space when Google Analytics was launched.

 Think of convergence analytics as the marketing equivalent of “one ring to rule them all.”
-Many application vendors are claiming that within a single application they can, by connecting data from multiple sources, provide marketer with a 360-degree view of their customers’ behavior, as well as supporting data from resource planning, pricing, demographic sources, and more.
+Many application vendors claim that within a single application they can, by connecting data from multiple sources, provide marketer with a 360-degree view of their customers’ behavior.
+They also claim to have supporting data from resource planning, pricing, demographic sources, and more.

-Yet, challenges driven by this convergence will drive new thinking and will provide marketers with a more well-rounded view of the factors affecting actual ROI.
+Yet, challenges driven by this convergence will inspire new thinking.
+It will provide marketers with a more well-rounded view of the factors affecting actual ROI.
 This has proved to blur the lines between roles in the organization – and in an environment where every tool measures everything, whose role expands?
 Does the website manager take over more of the mobile aspect?
-Does SEO move into content management?
+Additionally, does SEO move into content management?
 Does email marketing move more into social media responsibility?
-Does the sales department take more responsibility in the marketing cloud?
+Further, does the sales department take more responsibility in the marketing cloud?
 Or perhaps content managers take control of all of it.
 For sure, software analytic and automation tools can help them, all but are they ready to take advantage?

 This role will surely use convergence analytic tools.